zandaqo/compago/README.md

 ## Features
- * Built for modern browsers: No support for IE.
+ * Built for modern browsers.
  * No dependencies; small size (5kb) and API surface.
  * No custom event or messaging system; all components extend [EventTarget](https://medium.com/@zandaqo/eventtarget-the-future-of-javascript-event-systems-205ae32f5e6b), thus, relying on DOM events for communication.
  * Encourages strict implementation of MVC architecture and separation of concerns.